fobnail/docs/docs/fobnail-api.md

 #### /attest

-Client sends platform metadata in the same format as when calling `/admin/provision/{id}/meta`.
-Metadata **must** be signed by signed by the same AIK that was used during platform provisioning.
+The client sends platform metadata in the same format as when calling `/admin/provision/{id}/meta`.
+Metadata **must** be signed by the same AIK that was used during platform provisioning.
 If verification is successful **2.01** is returned (otherwise **4.04**) and `Location-Path` contains Attestation Context ID.
-Payload contains PCR selection and nonce:
+The response's payload contains PCR selection and nonce:

 ```json
 {